Rotary Screw Air Compressor Oil – Answers To Your Top 8 FAQs!

 - If the nipple came out with the oil filter, remove it from the filter, being careful to avoid damaging the threads.

 - Clean the gasket sealing surface on the front of the tank and inspect it for damage.
-The surface must be free of old gasket material and smooth to ensure a good seal.
+The surface must be smooth and free of old gasket material to ensure a good seal.

 - Apply a thin coat of compressor oil to the rubber gasket on the oil filter.